A majority of websites today are built with a motif of converting website visitors to customers. This is achieved by Conversion Rate Optimization.

-Conversion optimization can be described as a series of testing, evaluations, and implementation.
-Everything can be tested separately right from the color palette to the content and placement of the text on the screen.
+Conversion rate optimization can be described as a series of thorough testing, evaluations, and implementations.
+Everything on your website can be tested separately.
+From the color palette to the content, and placement of the text.
 This is done to determine which version is getting the most response from your visitors.
-When it comes to determining which version of your design gets the most conversion, it’s not a matter of guessing – what we do is test and get the necessary data and make educated adjustments to the design.
-We continue this process until we are able to get you the best possible conversion rate.
+When it comes to determining which version of your design gets the most conversion, it’s not a matter of guessing – what we do is conduct rigorous testing and obtain the data necessary to make educated adjustments to the design.
+We continue this process until we can get you the best possible conversion rate.

-According to recent statistics, if $92 is spent on getting clients, only $1 is spent on businesses conversion.
-With conversion rates typically hanging between 1 & 2%, this implies that around 97% of website visitors don’t react to the call-to-action as they aren’t interested in what is being displayed or offered.
-A better approach to conversion optimization is to think the way visitors think.
-This will prompt questions like: What do visitors expect to see and where do they expect to see it?
+According to recent statistics, if $92 is spent on getting clients, only $1 is spent on conversion rate optimization.
+With conversion rates typically ranging between 1 & 2%, this implies that around 97% of website visitors don’t react to the call-to-action as they aren’t interested in what is being displayed or offered.
+A better approach to conversion optimization is to think the way your visitors think.
+This will prompt questions like: what do visitors expect to see and where do they expect to see it?

-The function of Heat Maps are to show you where users are spending the most time on a page.
+The function of heat maps are to show you where users are spending the most time on a page.
 This enables you to see where a user is focusing on a page, what and where they are clicking, and what they are totally ignoring.
-Heat Maps are very helpful in making adjustments to the layout as it enables you to draw user attention to where you want it to go; to get the desired result.
+Heat maps are very helpful in making adjustments to the layout enabling you to draw user attention in the direction you want.

 A process where website visitors are served one of multiple versions of the same website, with little change between the two is known as split-testing.
 This process is also called multivariate testing or A/B testing.